 Each Commissioner must live within the ward that he/she represents.
 Any person eligible to the commission may be placed in nomination by a petition filed in his behalf with the election authorities and signed by not less than 50 nor more than 100 electors of his ward, as a candidate for ward commissioner.

-Election of commissioners is city wide with the entire city electing all commissioners and is nonpartisan.
+The election of commissioners is city-wide with the entire city electing all commissioners and is nonpartisan.
 Elected Commissioners serve a term of four years.
-City Commissioner elections are held in November in odd numbered years.
+City Commissioner elections are held in November in odd-numbered years.
 The election of commissioners is staggered so that all seats are not contested at the same time.
-Ward 3 and Ward 4 will be contested in 2013, 2017, etc. Ward 1, Ward 2 and Ward 5 will be contested in 2011, 2015, etc.
+Ward 3 and Ward 4 will be contested in 2013, 2017, etc. Ward 1, Ward 2, and Ward 5 will be contested in 2011, 2015, etc.

 For more detailed information about the election of Commissioners and the Mayor, please see the City of Piqua Charter.